Course Outline

 • Information Security Management System (ISMS)

-• effectiveness of information security management
+• Effectiveness of security management

-• managing the lifecycle of personal data
+• Managing the data lifecycle

 • Discussion of ISO 27001 requirements

-• access control,
+• Access control,

-• cryptography,
+• Cryptography,

-• physical security,
+• Physical security,

-• secure operation, including backups,
+• Secure operations, including backups,

-• communication security,
+• Communication security,

-• acquisition, development, and maintenance of systems,
+• Acquisition, development, and maintenance of systems,

-• compliance with legal regulations.
+• Compliance with legal requirements.

-• auditing data and information security systems.
+• Auditing data and information security systems.

 14 Hours